fractalmandala/brhatNew/src/routes/dhiti/swamivivekananda.md

 tags: vivekandanda, vedanta
 date: "2023-01-19"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/vivekananda.webp
+excerpt: "Explore the ideas of Swami Vivekananda on the importance of direct experience in religious inquiry and the dangers of materialism.
+Discover Vivekananda's inner conflict on the subject of Vedānta and its potential as the future religion."
 ---

 Every great teacher speaks in the vernacular and language of his students.
 Speaking to a world living under the shadow of enlightened rationalism, Vivekananda insisted on the importance of “direct experience.”
 In Rāja Yoga, he writes: